 Suboxone Withdrawal, Doctors, and Treatment

-Suboxone withdrawal begins shortly after a patient stops usage of the drug suddenly.
+Suboxone withdrawal begins shortly after a patient suddenly stops the usage of the drug.
 Symptoms of withdrawal can begin within 36 hours of the last dose taken and may last for as long as two to three weeks.
 Because withdrawal from Suboxone use is an extremely uncomfortable process, users may return to the drug rather than continue to experience the withdrawal symptoms.

 Painful withdrawal from Suboxone occurs only after an extended period of use or after using heavy doses of the drug over a short period of time.
 As long as the drug is used as directed by the patient’s doctor, the withdrawal should be minimal in both length and severity.
 This limited withdrawal allows Suboxone doctors to safely prescribe the drug to patients.